-Wolverhampton TUC is currently working with Wolverhampton Council to get a copy in each school and library in Wolverhampton.
+following Patrick Vernon's talk to Wolverhampton TUC, we worked with Wolverhampton Council to get a copy in each of Wolverhampton's 110 schools and libraries.

 100 Great Black Britons by Patrick Vernon and Dr Angelina Osborne celebrates the continued legacy and achievements of Black people in Britain. https://100greatblackbritons.com/